Audition 109: Production

-In December 2024, it was confirmed that actor Jung Woo would make his directorial debut by co-directing the film Audition 109 (working title) alongside Oh Sung-ho, based on his own screenplay.
-Produced by Pan Entertainment and Perfect Storm, the film would also feature Jung Woo in a leading role.
+In December 2024, it was confirmed that actor Jung Woo would make his directorial debut by co-directing the film Audition 109 alongside Oh Seong-ho, based on his own screenplay.
+Produced by Pan Entertainment and Perfect Storm, the film would also feature Jung in a leading role.

 Principal photography began on December 29, 2024.

 Release

 The director and cast at the 30th Busan International Film Festival, 17 September 2025.
 L-R: Jung Soo-jung, Jung Woo, Shin Seung-ho and Oh Seong-ho.

 Audition 109 had its world premiere in the 'Korean Cinema Today - Special Premiere' section at the 30th Busan International Film Festival on September 19, 2025.
+It was released in theaters on April 22, 2026.

+Reception

+Box office

+The film was released on 878 screens.

+As of 23 August 2026, the film has grossed from 411,178 admissions.

+Critical response

+Park Jin-young from Joy News 24 deemed the film "anachronistic" and "unpleasant in the way it portrays female characters", criticizing the scene where Shin Seung-ho's character evaluates women only by their appearance and finding that Min-hee was only used as a tool to highlight Jjang-goo's innocence.